-Those ideas of his were not completely in sync with those of his peers, like Thales and his work seem to have faded away right after his death.
-It needs reminding that ideas, notions and concepts developped by the pre-socratic Miletus school are only known via fragments, excerpts of texts found in later philosopher’s work.
-For example, first mentions of Anaximander can be found in Aristotle work, roughly two centuries after his death.
+Those ideas of his were not completely in sync with those of his peers, like Thales, and his work seem to have faded away right after his death.
+It needs reminding that ideas, notions and concepts developed by the Pre-Socratic Miletus school are only known via fragments, excerpts of texts found in later philosopher’s work.
+For example, the first mentions of Anaximander can be found in Aristotle work, roughly two centuries after his death.

-However modern physicist Carlo Rovelli, 27 centuries later, thinks « [Anaximander] initiated the scientific process : build upon learnt knowledge but doubt every truths …».
+However, modern physicist Carlo Rovelli, 27 centuries later, thinks« [Anaximander] initiated the scientific process : build upon learnt knowledge but doubt every truth …».

 One essential idea remains, though, that resonates with modern acceptation of science : Anaximander creates an intellectual process that uses tangible objects and observations to feed its own reflexions instead of relying only on beliefs and mythologies.

 Carlo Rovelli, Anaximandre de Milet, ou la Naissance de la pensée scientifique, Paris: Dunod, 2009.